Yu123456/KADT/README.md

 KADT is a Decision Tree algorithm with Continuous Valued Attributes proposed by SONG Yan, YAO Shuang, YU Donghua, et al. in 2017.

 ### Paper Information
-SONG Yan, YAO Shuang*, YU Donghua, SHEN Yan and HU Yuzhen. **A New K-ary Crisp Decision Tree Induction with Continuous Valued Attributes**. _Chinese Jornal of Electronics_.
+SONG Yan, YAO Shuang*, YU Donghua, SHEN Yan and HU Yuzhen. **A New K-ary Crisp Decision Tree Induction with Continuous Valued Attributes**. _Chinese Journal of Electronics_.
 2017,26(5):999-1007.

 ### Code and Data
 quick start: